pshihn/shihn.ca/posts/2020/roughjs-algorithms.md

 ## A bit of history

 Hand-drawn graphs and diagrams have their own special charm.
-I wondered what if there was a way to draw such charts through code.
+I wondered what if there were a way to draw such charts through code.
 Emulate hand-drawing as close as possible and yet be legible and programmable.
-As I started to think about it, I realized it would be better to focus on primitives - lines, polygons, ellipses, and curves, creating a full 2D graphics library.
+I decided to focus on primitives - lines, polygons, ellipses, and curves, creating a full 2D graphics library.
 Charting and Diagramming libraries and apps could be built on top of it.

-Most successful side projects have some roots in the creator's day job, or are somehow related to a problem they are trying to solve.
-This was neither.
-It was just an intellectual exercise, which made it more fun.

 After some quick research, I came across this paper by [Jo Wood](https://www.gicentre.net/jwo) and others, titled [Sketchy rendering for information visualization](https://openaccess.city.ac.uk/id/eprint/1274/).
 The techniques described here formed the basis of the library, especially for drawing lines and ellipses.

 I wrote the first version in 2017 which only worked on Canvas.
-Shared it on Hacker News and forgot about it.
 Once the problem was solved, I lost interest.
 A year later I was working a lot with SVG, and decided to adapt RoughJS to also work with SVG.
 I also redesigned the API to be more basic and focus on the simple vector graphic primitives.
-I shared the 2.0 version of Hacker News, and it blew up.
-It was the [second most popular post of ShowHN](https://bestofshowhn.com/2018) in 2018 and the [second most of all ShowHN under JavaScript](https://bestofshowhn.com/search?q=javascript).
+I shared the 2.0 version of Hacker News and, surprisingly, it blew up.
+It was the [second most popular post of ShowHN](https://bestofshowhn.com/2018) in 2018.

-The success was surprising because I thought it was just a silly library.
-But its playful nature is likely the reason why it got so much attention, not the practical use cases of it.
-People have since created some amazing things with RoughJS, e.g. [Excalidraw](https://excalidraw.com/), [Why do Cats & Dogs...](https://whydocatsanddogs.com/), [Charting libs](https://github.com/jwilber/roughViz)
+People have since created some amazing things with RoughJS — [Excalidraw](https://excalidraw.com/), [Why do Cats & Dogs...](https://whydocatsanddogs.com/), [roughViz Charting library](https://github.com/jwilber/roughViz), to name a few.

 Now let's get to the algorithms....